 !!
 Mating outside of Rut does not occur amongst Phae and only happens during Rut. !!

 Baby Phae (fawns) are born in the Spring and Summer.
 Typically, does only have one fawn each but twins can occur.
-Twins come with added risks and can sometimes be born with defects.
-Does who carry twins also run the risk of dying during the birth or sometimes suffering from complications themselves.
-These complications can be minor but can also come in more severe forms such as infertility or death.
+Twins and Triplets can come with added risks and can sometimes be born with defects (optional if the player chooses this, not required or moderated by the group).